 What’s great about these services is that they are focused on offering the best features, survey experience and resources to guide you in your ongoing efforts to conduct a survey.

 SurveyMonkey also offers a helpful service called Audience.
-This unique service gives you the ability to purchase access to an audience of users who have shown an interest in completing surveys and meet a specific demographic criteria for your survey.
+This unique service gives you the ability to purchase access to an audience of users who have shown an interest in completing surveys and meet a specific demographic criterion for your survey.

 It’s a great way to get targeted responses from a specific group of folks if you are still in the decision-making process and do not have an email list or customer base to tap into yet.